-This paper belongs to the literature on free-riding in groups, in dynamic environments.4 The repeated partnership game was first studied by Radner (1985) and Radner, Myerson,
+This paper belongs to the literature on free-riding in groups, in dynamic environments.4 The repeated partnership game was first studied by Radner (1985) and Radner, Myerson, and Maskin (1986), who demonstrate inefficiency of equilibria, and by Fudenberg, Levine, and Maskin (1994), who pin down the identifiability conditions violated in the model;

 3We are aware of abusing the terminology.
 Formally, the optimality equation is not an HJB equation, as the state variable depends on the objective function.
-However, the optimality equation has the exact form of an HJB equation, with incentives F equal to the point-wise maximum, over all policies, of the expected flow of incentives, plus the stochastic differential operator applied to function F. We believe that the results are best viewed as extending stochastic control methods to allow for such dependency, parallel to the results in Sannikov (2007) and Faingold and Sannikov (2020).
+However, the optimality equation has the exact form of an HJB equation, with incentives F equal to the point-wise maximum, over all policies, of the expected flow of incentives, plus the stochastic differential operator applied to function F. We believe that our results are best viewed as extending stochastic control methods to allow for such dependency.